History of Karoline Leavitt in Timeline

 July 2021: Campaign Announcement

-In July 2021, Karoline Leavitt announced her campaign for the United States House of Representatives election for New Hampshire's first congressional district.
+In July 2021, Leavitt announced her campaign for the United States House of Representatives election for New Hampshire's first congressional district.

-July 19, 2021: Congressional Campaign Announcement
+July 19, 2021: Announced Campaign

-On July 19, 2021, Karoline Leavitt announced her intention to run in the United States House of Representatives election for New Hampshire's first congressional district.
+On July 19, 2021, Leavitt announced her intention to run in the United States House of Representatives election for New Hampshire's first congressional district.

-June 2022: Filing to Run
+June 2022: Filed to Run

-In June 2022, Karoline Leavitt officially filed to run in the United States House of Representatives election for New Hampshire's first congressional district.
+In June 2022, Leavitt officially filed to run in the United States House of Representatives election.

-December 2023: Engagement to Nicholas Riccio
+December 2023: Engaged to Nicholas Riccio

 January 2024: National Press Secretary